CS 142

 Policy on sharing.
 This course is designed for everyone to feel comfortable participating in discussion, asking questions, learning, and facilitating the learning of others.
 In order for that atmosphere to be maintained, the recordings of our conversations will only be shared with the enrolled students in the class (not posted publicly), and it is prohibited for any of us who have access to the video to share it outside the course.
 Similarly, I have specifically designed the syllabus, exams, handouts, and lectures for the people who are enrolled in the course this term and those may not be shared outside this course.
 It is against Tufts policy for anyone to share any content made available in this course including course syllabi, reading materials, problems sets, videos, handouts, and exams with anyone outside of the course without the express permission of the instructor.
 This especially includes any posting or sharing of videos or other recordings on publicly accessible websites or forums.
 Any such sharing or posting could violate copyright law or law that protects the privacy of student educational records.

-Teaching Assistant: Polina Shpilker
+Teaching Assistant: Faith Ocitti

 Contact information in the private page.